waml-lang/waml/README.md

 The `select` step focuses over a specified dropdown element and selects one or more values.

-If the `<select>` has the `multiple` attribute, all values are considered, otherwise only the first one is taken into account.
+If the `<select>` HTML element has the `multiple` attribute, all values are considered, otherwise only the first one is taken into account.

 ```yaml
 - select: